 Tender southern smothered chicken is seared until the skin is crisp and golden then simmered in a creamy onion gravy.
 This comforting dish combines Asian bok choy for an easy and delicious fusion weeknight dinner.

 - 6 chicken thighs with skin on

-- 1 1/2 cup mushrooms
+- 1 cup mushrooms add more if you like

 - One bunch of baby bok choy cleaned dried and cut lengthwise then quartered